 They are found almost exclusively growing wild under black locust trees along the River Danube in Hungary.
 The season generally runs from mid August until November.

-The aroma is reminiscent of button mushrooms and honey, and the flavour starts quite similar but has a very long lasting sweet aftertaste, with an unusual but pleasant mouthfeel.
-Interestingly they freeze very well, with much of the unique and delicious taste preserved, so can be used all year round in this way.
+Honey truffles have an aroma reminiscent of button mushrooms and honey, and the flavour starts quite similar but has a very long lasting sweet aftertaste, with an unusual but pleasant mouthfeel.

-Due to their sweetness honey truffles can obviously work very well with desserts, but also pair beautifully with cheese and game.
+Due to their sweetness they can obviously work very well with desserts, but also pair beautifully with cheese and game.
 We believe they’re best of all in dishes that, like them, combine both sweet and savoury elements.
-They pair beautifully with game and also make a fantastic ice cream with a sweet yet interestingly mushroomy flavour.